List of wave power projects: WavePiston

 WavePiston is a concept to harness wave power using a long string with collector plates that move with the waves.
 Hydraulic pumps between the plates pump seawater onshore, where it can either drive a turbine to create electricity or be used in desalination.
 The first full-scale device was installed off the coast of Gran Canaria in 2024.

 WaveRoller

 Developed by Finnish company AW-Energy, the device is submerged hinged flap, or oscillating wave surge converter (OWSC).
 The back and forth movement of surging nearshore waves moves the plate.
 The kinetic energy transferred to this plate is collected by a piston pump.
 A half-scale demonstration device was tested off the coast of Peniche, Portugal in 2012, with a full-scale device tested at the same location between 2019 and 2021.

+Zoex Power

+An Aberdeen-based company is developing a modular WEC that can be mounted on harbours or other platforms.
+The devices consists of a float connected via a double link arm to a linear generator.
+A 100 kW prototype was tested for two weeks in 2024 at the Port of Aberdeen, South Harbour.
+Further tests of the device in Ordu, Turkey were conducted in 2025.
+The company was founded in 2020 by Turkish engineer Ash Penley, named after her children Zoe and Alex.

 Not actively being developed

 The following projects or technologies do not appear to actively being developed, with no updates in several years, however formal announcement of cessation is not clear.